bioidiap/bob.kaldi/doc/index.rst

 .. todolist::

 This package provides a pythonic API for Kaldi_ functionality so it can be seamlessly integrated with Python-based workflows.
+If you make use of bob.kaldi, please cite our publication:

+   M. Cernak, A. Komaty, A. Mohammadi, A. Anjos, and S. Marcel, “Bob speaks kaldi,” Aug.
+2017.

 Documentation
 -------------